wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 </table>

 A cgroup (control group) is a group of Linux processes with optional resource isolation, accounting, and limits.

+<a name="Secrets"></a>

+### Secrets - custom controllers

+Pods consume <strong>static</strong> ConfigMaps and Secrets.

+PROTIP: To monitor for changes apply updates to hash in PodSpec, then triggers changes: install custom controller "Wave" at <a target="_blank" href="https://github.com/pusher/wave">https://github.com/pusher/wave</a>.

+What Kubernetes calls its secrets are actually Base64 encoded text.

+PROTIP: custom controller turn proxies into Secrets. sealed secrets:
+   * Bitnami's Secret Controller has a key in the Controller used to do asymmetric encrypt and decrypt of external secrets stored in Git.
+   * AWS Secrets Manager (ASM)
+   <br /><br />

+<a name="Debugging"></a>

+K8s does not come with debuggers.
+Output to logs, then use tracing.
+Printlines.

+<a target="_blank" href="https://datadoghq.com/">DatadogHQ.com</a> for metrics & traces

+<a target="_blank" href="https://unumotors.com/">unu</a> uses Jaeger for auto-instrumentation

+<a target="_blank" href="https://mindspace.net">Mindspace.net</a> provides IDE connecting to node remote debugging.

+<a target="_blank" href="https://cluster-api.sigs.k8s.io/">cluster-api.sigs.k8s.io</a> printlines

+<a name="Multi-Container"></a>

+## Multi-Container Pods

+The <strong>kube-scheduler</strong> assigns pods to nodes at runtime.
+Before scheduling, it checks resources, QoS, policies, user specs.

+References:

+   * <a target="_blank" href="https://app.pluralsight.com/library/courses/kubernetes-developers-integrating-volumes-using-multi-container-pods">2h 26m VIDEO course: "Kubernetes for Developers: Integrating Volumes and Using Multi-container Pods"</a> by Nigel Poulton Apr 23, 2020

 ## Blogs